 Sean Luciw lives through music!
 His first and favourite instrument is the guitar, but anything that makes a noise is fair game when it comes to creativity, especialy in the studio.
-He currently teaches guitar, produces experimental music as Lex Plexus, plays guitar and sings in the acoustic duet The Jelly Switch.
+He currently teaches guitar, produces experimental music as Lex Plexus, and collaborates in various duets of various seriousness.
 Sean recently became a published author with his book Chaos In Boxes: Twisted Adventures in Music Theory.
+His latest invention, Accelerando Metronomo, is available at the App Store.
 He also offers music-related services including audio production and graphic design.

 Sean Luciw - music is his life!

 When he found the guitar way back in junior high school with the guidance of his parents, it was an instant and unexpected connection to the deeper side of things - a way of soul expression better than any other.

 Learning metal riffs on the acoustic guitar eventually led to his own original compositions recorded on ghetto blasters, especially inspired by the likes of Randy Rhoads, Jimmy Page, Jimi Hendrix, David Gilmour, Black Sabbath, Megadeth and Metallica.
 It was like, "wow I can actually play some of this stuff, this is awesome!"

 Wide-eyed (wide-eared?) awe of his mentors, complemented by a predisposition for the numerical side of things, led to a path of self-guided learning, where every sound and idea became a teacher.
 Endless hours of practice and a hunger for music theory's power helped bring skills into quick focus.

 Word spread of his chops and he was invited to join a metal band.
 This happened at a time when he considered himself a novice, and playing in a real band seemed more like a far-off dream.
 WOW — a dream come true!